Madison Beer

-Madison Elle Beer (born March 5, 1999) is an American singer and songwriter.
-Beer first gained substantial media coverage when Justin Bieber posted a link to one of her covers she posted on YouTube.
-In 2013, she released her debut single "Melodies".
-In 2018, she released her debut extended play (EP), As She Pleases, which produced the singles "Dead" and "Home with You".
+Madison Elle Beer (born March 5, 1999) is an American singer-songwriter and television personality.
+Beer first gained media attention after Justin Bieber posted a link to her cover of "At Last" in 2012, when she was 13 years old.
+In 2018, she released her debut extended play (EP), As She Pleases.

-Beer signed with Epic Records in 2019.
-She released her debut studio album, Life Support, in 2021.
-The album was supported by several singles, including "Selfish", which earned a RIAA Platinum certification.
-Her second studio album, Silence Between Songs, was released in 2023.
-It received a nomination for Best Immersive Audio Album at the 66th Annual Grammy Awards.
-In 2024, Beer released "Make You Mine," for which she received a nomination for Best Dance Pop Recording at the 67th Annual Grammy Awards.
+Beer signed with Epic Records in August 2019 and released her debut studio album, Life Support (2021), which included the RIAA Platinum certified single "Selfish".
+This was followed by her second studio album, Silence Between Songs (2023), which received a nomination for the Grammy Award for Best Immersive Audio Album.
+Beer's third studio album Locket (2026) included the singles "Make You Mine", which was nominated for the Grammy Award for Best Dance Pop Recording and "Bittersweet", which marked her first appearance on the US Billboard Hot 100, reaching number 68.

-Aside from her solo work, Beer has voiced the virtual character Evelynn in the League of Legends virtual band K/DA, with whom she has released the singles "Pop/Stars" (2018) and "More" (2020).
+Beer also voiced the virtual character Evelynn in the League of Legends virtual band K/DA, with whom she has released the singles "Pop/Stars" (2018) and "More" (2020).
 She has also appeared on television series such as Todrick (2015) and RuPaul's Drag Race (2020), and in the film Louder Than Words (2013).